wso2/docs-choreo-dev/en/docs/choreo-concepts/deployment-tracks.md

 ## Streamlined deployments

-For Streamlined deployments, Choreo dissect two integral approaches that leverage Deployment tracks: the comprehensive CI/CD integration and the focused CD-Only strategy.
+For streamlined deployments, Choreo dissect two integral approaches that leverage Deployment Tracks: the comprehensive CI/CD integration and the focused CD-Only strategy.

 ### CI/CD with Deployment Tracks